ravinduworks/restaurant-chatbot/README.md

 The `restaurant-chatbot` consists of the following files:

-- **custom** Contains all the logic required to achieve as per the problem statement.
+- **custom** Contains all the logic required to achieve as per the requirements.
     - fetch_restaurant.py: It has logic on fetching restaurants details from zomato API based of location, cuisine, rating and minimum and maximum amount provided by users.
 And returns top restaurants in a sorted order (descending)